gabyzumarraga/Hello_World/README.md

 @author: gabyz

-It´s a test proyect that shows the "Hello World" text in java.
+It´s a test proyect that shows the "Hello World" text by pressing a button.

-For more info check Github guide for creating repositories: https://guides.github.com/activities/hello-world/